 Intentional torts involve behaviors that are intended to cause harm.
 Many intentional torts are also considered crimes.
 Physical abuse, such as a staff member striking, grabbing, or kicking your loved one, is considered an intentional tort.

 In nursing home settings, physical abuse is the most commonly reported form of elder abuse, accounting for 29% of nursing home complaints.
 Signs of physical abuse can include marks, bruises, and scratches, which can indicate staff used force against your loved one.
-That makes it important to check for signs of physical abuse when you visit your loved one at a nursing home.
+Checking for signs of physical abuse is important when you visit your loved one at a nursing home.

 Negligence is the most common unintentional tort.
 Up to 95% of nursing home residents have experienced or witnessed neglect, making it widespread in many nursing home facilities.
 Neglect occurs when an individual is injured because a duty to care was violated.
 Nursing homes have a duty to care for residents and to meet their medical and emotional needs.